Please see our Process Change Notification explaining our new turn around schedule

-The Portland Bureau of Transportation issues permits for temporary use of the public right of way (parking, lane, sidewalk and street closures).
+The Portland Bureau of Transportation (PBOT) issues permits for temporary use of the public right of way (parking, lane, sidewalk and street closures).
 Permits are issued as per code requirements in Title 16, 17 and 24 of Portland City Code.

 Examples of permitted use for construction related activities